 Our aim is to foster an awareness of the Roman world, and to stimulate an interest in as many aspects of it as possible, focusing primarily on its language but also exploring its political and social history, literature and art.
 We believe that, in Latin, students develop their problem-solving skills and analytical powers, and that they come to see their own world more clearly and to understand it better.

-We have one part-time and three full-time specialist teachers, who are graduates of the universities of Oxford, Cambridge, St Andrew’s and Exeter.
-A set of departmental chrome books enables students to access a vast range of relevant online resources.
+We have three full-time and one part-time specialist teachers, who are graduates of the universities of St Andrews, Exeter, Nottingham and Cambridge.
+A set of departmental Chromebooks enables students to access a vast range of relevant online resources.

 Years 8-9 Curriculum